Our Book of Remembrance is being digitised and will not be available until August. We’re sorry for any inconvenience.

-The Cremation Regulations are complex and many people approach a funeral director, who will be able to ensure that all necessary statutory forms for cremations are obtained and presented to the Crematorium.
+Cremation regulations are complex and many people use a funeral director, who will be able to make sure that the Crematorium receives all the necessary legal forms.

-Can a cremation be arranged without the services of a funeral director?
+Can I arrange a cremation without a funeral director?

 Yes.
 The Executor or nearest surviving relative may arrange the cremation service themselves.
-Crematorium will provide advice on arranging a cremation without the use of a funeral director.
+Please ask our staff for advice on arranging a cremation without a funeral director.